ONSdigital/sdg_data_updates/3-9-2/3-9-2_readme.md

 country, region, sex, and type of disease.

 ### Instructions to run update ###
+1. Use information and data source links in Jemalex > Indicators > 3.9.2 to add raw death counts for Scotland and Northern Ireland to "Scotland_NI_data.csv" within the Input folder.
-1. *UK SDG data team:* Go to Jemalex > sdg_data_updates.
+2. *UK SDG data team:* Go to Jemalex > sdg_data_updates.
    *Others:* Checkout sdg_data_updates main branch to your local repository.
-2. Open sdg_data_updates.Rproj
+3. Open sdg_data_updates.Rproj
-3. Change indicator folder name (indicator <- "3-9-2")
+4. Change indicator folder name (indicator <- "3-9-2")
-4. If config.R does not exist in the 3-9-2 folder, create it from the example_config.R file
+5. If config.R does not exist in the 3-9-2 folder, create it from the example_config.R file
-5. Check the configs are correct.
+6. Check the configs are correct.
 In particular, check the years variable as the latest year will likely need to be     added when running an update.
 The nomis links should not need to be edited, unless you want to add or remove ICD-10 classification codes following UN or Topic Expert guidance.
-6. Open update_indicator_main.R .
+7. Open update_indicator_main.R .
-7. Ensure test_run <- FALSE.
+8. Ensure test_run <- FALSE.
-8. Click Source (by default this is in top right of the script window)
+9. Click Source (by default this is in top right of the script window)
-9. Check for messages in the console.
+10. Check for messages in the console.
 When the script is run a file titled '3-9-2.csv' will be saved in 3-9-2 > Output Use this file for the Indicator csv.
-10. A file called 3-9-2_checks.html will also be in the outputs folder.
+11. A file called 3-9-2_checks.html will also be in the outputs folder.
 Read through this as a QA of the csv.

 ### Instructions for metadata ###